savonet/book/workflow.md

 ```

 but beware that this might result into some clipping if the two sources are
-loud, which is never nice to hear.
+loud, which is never nice to hear\TODO{some more explanations about this in section... below}.
 The operator also offers the possibility of
 weighting the sources: if we want to hear the microphone twice as loud as the
 bed, we should give the microphone twice the weight of the bed.
 The weight of
 each source can be specified in a list passed in the `weights` arguments.
 For